Progress, Completion, and Post-Project Reports

 Copies of publications provided to WSG are posted on the WSG website; sent to the National Sea Grant Office; added to the collection of the National Sea Grant Library; and may be submitted for consideration to the NOAA Central Library.

-To meet distribution requirements for most publications, we require investigators to submit a PDF and/or printed 1-2 copies.
+To meet distribution requirements for most publications, we require investigators to submit, in most circumstances, a PDF or 1-2 printed copies.
 Distribution for specific publication formats is as follows:

-- Published journal articles, book chapters, proceedings, technical reports, and advisory publications — a PDF and 2 reprints (or prints from the PDF)
+- published journal articles, book chapters, proceedings, technical reports, and advisory publications — a PDF or 2 reprints (from the publisher or printed from the PDF)

-- Magazine articles written by project staff — a PDF and 1 photocopy
+- magazine articles written by project staff — a PDF or 2 photocopies

 Contact WSG Communications for other publication format reprint requirements.
 For all submissions, investigators must identify the WSG project number associated with the publication.